Nikki Haley says sexual harassment accusers shouldn't be blamed or second-guessed

 - Nikki Haley says sexual harassment accusers shouldn't be blamed or second-guessed

-- Haley: Shouldn't second guess Kavanaugh accuser
+- Haley: Shouldn't second-guess Kavanaugh accuser

 - What Nikki Haley can do about Trump harassment accusations